 You’ll take a holistic look at disease and injury prevention, including environmental issues, health policies and what we call the social determinants of health, which are the social and environmental conditions in which we are born, grow, live, work and age.

 In addition, you’ll address health across the lifespan, health disparities and health equity.
 You’ll also have the opportunity to work locally, nationally and internationally on critical health issues in one of the few undergraduate public health programs in the country.

 Students in this undergraduate major will choose one of the following major options:

-View online general catalog for courses required of all public health majors
+View OSU academic catalog for courses required of all public health majors

 In addition, the college’s nationally recognized Center for Healthy Aging Research offers opportunities as a LIFE Scholar, in which you work collaboratively with center faculty mentors and graduate students, participate in hands-on, engaging inquiry and create and share new knowledge related to the field of aging.
 Engaging in these programs will allow you to apply coursework and build your resume to become more competitive in both the job market and for graduate school admissions.

 If your GPA is over 3.75 (3.5 for current Oregon State students and transfer students), you’re eligible to earn your degree through the Honors College.
 This prestigious option means you get more faculty support and the opportunity for undergraduate research.
 It also gives you a leg up with future employers and graduate programs.
 Curious about how this works?
 Visit the Honors College to learn more.

 Oregon State University publishes Annual Security and Fire Safety Reports for each of the four Oregon State campuses.
 These reports include current security policies plus crime and fire statistics for the previous three calendar years.